nagareproject/core/README.rst

 the refresh, back and fork actions of the browser, don't break the normal control flow of the application.

-You get a framework with natively integrated Web 2.0 features.

 You get a framework where the web applications are developed in the same way as the desktop applications.